About StudiosCanberra Potters has five purpose-built studios that provide affordable space for emerging and established ceramic artists.

 The purpose-built studios were erected in 2011.
 Each studio is accessed via an electronic keycard and is equipped with a back-to-base alarm as part of the WAC security system.
 The studios are unfurnished but do contain shelving, wedging table and sinks.
 Heaters are also supplied.
 The studios open onto shared and common space and between studios 4 and 5 is a deck area that is a common usage area.

 Studios may be accessed 24 hours a day 7 days a week.
-There is no 3-phase power supplied to any of the studios.
+There is no 3-phase power supplied to any of the studios, and kilns are not permitted in the studio areas.
 Tenants provide their own equipment, furniture

 Before applying for a studio it’s recommended that an appointment